 GPS coordinates: -36.8463° S, 174.7564° E

-In the heart of Auckland, you’ll find the Lightpath, a unique and colorful pathway that’s perfect for walking or cycling.
-It’s located along Nelson Street and is known for its bright pink surface, making it easy to spot amid the city’s hustle and bustle.
+In the heart of Auckland, you’ll find the Lightpath, one of the best places to visit in New Zealand for a unique walking or cycling experience.
+Moreover, this colorful pathway, located along Nelson Street, is famous for its bright pink surface, making it easy to spot amidst the city’s hustle and bustle.
+Additionally, it’s a fun and accessible way to explore Auckland while enjoying its vibrant urban atmosphere.

 Curious About New Zealand?
 Here Are the Answers to Your FAQs